 In appearance, many hummingbirds sparkle like jewels of ruby, emerald, and sapphire.
 Here are some cool facts on these winged garden jewels.

-- Hummingbirds are amongst the smallest warm-blooded creatures on earth, averaging between .05-.16 oz, (the weight of a standard envelope is .169 oz).
+- Smallest warm-blooded creatures on earth, averaging between .05-.16 oz, (the weight of a standard envelope is .169 oz)

-- They fly in any direction in an instant or hover in place, their body practically still, their wings a-blur.
+- Extremely agile flyers able to fly in any direction in an instant or hover in place

-- So tiny, they can fall prey to a spider’s web, large spiders, lizards, frogs, bass fish, and an assortment of predatory birds.
-2)https://www.audubon.org/news/which-animals-prey-hummingbirds
+- So tiny, they’re prey to large spiders, lizards, frogs, bass fish, and an assortment of predatory birds. https://www.audubon.org/news/which-animals-prey-hummingbirds

 Hummingbirds consume about half of their body weight in nectar (sugar) daily and can eat as frequently as every 10 minutes.
 So, for an eight hour period, that’s up to 48 feedings.
-Also, one little hummer may ingest several hundred fruit flies in just one day.
-3)https://askabiologist.asu.edu/hummingbird-foraging
+Also, one little hummer may ingest several hundred fruit flies in just one day!
+We’re all for that! https://askabiologist.asu.edu/hummingbird-foraging

-Nectar for hummingbirds is akin to rocket fuel.
-Within a minute, they feed on multiple flowers.
+Within a minute, hummingbirds feed on multiple flowers.
 Their total daily intake ranges from three to seven calories.
-That number of calories sounds trivial, yet, if converted to human scale, that’s about 155,000 calories per day.
-It’s literally eat or die.
-Given this compelling need, they are quite territorial as they lay claim to flowers and feeders, vigorously defending their food territory—and thus, they rarely socialize.
-4)https://www.audubon.org/news/where-do-hummingbirds-get-all-energy5)http://animals.sandiegozoo.org/animals/hummingbird
+That number of calories sounds trivial, yet, if converted to human scale by body weight, that’s about 155,000 calories per day.

 What Insects do Hummingbirds Eat?